Who led the baddest Indian Army?

 Now crushed by guilt and mourning his own dead wife, Waglula gave away all of his possessions and disappeared for the next four years.
 He saw no reason to stay.
 His life was ruined.
 His reputation, destroyed.
 Who would seek the healing of a bad heart from a man whose own wife had chosen death?

 And his son was yet a baby.
-Early childcare was the work of the women who cried as he rode away.
+Early childcare was the work of the women who wept as he rode away.

 As a very small child in the Oglala camp, Crazy Horse lived with Waglula's remaining three wives and his grandma, Waglula’s mother.